savonet/book/video.md

 quality of the video will be, so that you have to find a balance between CPU consumption and quality.

-Instead of imposing a bitrate, one can also chose to encode in order to reach a target quality, which is measured in _CRF_ (for Constant Rate Factor) and can be passed in the `crf` parameter.
-It is an integer ranging from 0 (best quality) to 51 (worse quality).
+Instead of imposing a bitrate, one can also choose to encode in order to reach a target quality, which is measured in _CRF_ (for Constant Rate Factor) and can be passed in the `crf` parameter.
+It is an integer ranging from 0 ( the best quality) to 51 (the worse quality).
 In order to give you ideas,

 - 0 is lossless,
 - 17 is with nearly unnoticeable compression,